Swift Creek project

 - Purchase additional property or easements, as may be required.

-- Public Participation Plan: this document explains how people can become involved in the project.
+- Public Participation Plan: explains how people can become involved in the project.

 What happens next?